picario/xpoapi/doc/Images/Overview.md

 	This will delete the selected image file(s).

   + <b>Download Image / Download all selected images</b><br>
-	Download the selected image file(s) to your hard disc.
+	Download the selected image file(s) to your hard disk.

   + <b>Multi Select Options</b><br>
 The Multi Select Options button will be displayed when you select 2 or more files.
 It lets you assign an action to multiple files at once. <br/>